sybrew/the-seo-framework/readme.txt

 	* **Added:**
 		* `the_seo_framework_tell_multilingual_sitemap`, whether to tell about multilingual sitemaps on the setting pages.
 		* `the_seo_framework_generated_archive_title_prefix`, filters the archive title prefix.
+		* These should never be used.
+If I find you use these filters in the wild, I'll call you out for being a dumb developer.
+Properly annotate your post types and taxonomies before thinking about touching these filters!
+			* `the_seo_framework_public_post_types`, filters public post types.
+			* `the_seo_framework_public_taxonomies`, filters public taxonomies.this filter!
 	* **Changed:**
 		* `the_seo_framework_sitemap_extend`, no longer forwards the 'show_priority' index in the second ($args) parameter.
 		* `the_seo_framework_sitemap_additional_urls`, no longer forwards the 'show_priority' index in the second ($args) parameter.